 The Transfer Clock line should be tied to either WCLK or RCLK, whichever is faster.
 Both these actions result in data moving, as quickly as possible, to the end of the chain and free locations to the beginning of the chain.

 ORDERING INFORMATION

 NOTE:

-1. Industrial temperature range product for the 15ns is available as a standard device.
+1. Industrial temperature range product for 15ns and 20ns speed grade are available as a standard device.

 DATASHEET DOCUMENT HISTORY